Dress Codes and Fashion in Chinese Culture

 Adopting Chinese fashion requires cultural sensitivity and an understanding of its rich history.

-- Support Local Artisans: Purchasing from authentic Chinese designers and craftspeople helps preserve traditional techniques.
+• Support Local Artisans: Purchasing from authentic Chinese designers and craftspeople helps preserve traditional techniques and supports local economies.

-- Celebrate, Don’t Appropriate: Wearing Chinese attire should be an homage, not a costume.
+• Celebrate, Don’t Appropriate: Wearing Chinese attire should be an homage to its cultural significance, not a superficial trend.
+Read more about cultural appropriation here.

 Conclusion